govuk-one-login/govuk-one-login-frontend/packages/frontend-vital-signs/README.md

   - **`staticPaths`** (optional, array):
     An array of strings or regular expressions representing paths to your static files.
 These paths are used to differentiate between static and dynamic requests.

+    - Strings provided are converted to regular expressions with the format ^{string_value}, meaning the path is treated as the starting part of the URL.
+For example, the string '/static' is treated as '^/static' and will match any URL that starts with /static.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>